gemoc/MODELS2017Tutorial/README.md

 ![](figs/24-modeling-workbench.png)

-From here, you can run the launch configuration */launch/testModels.launch*, as a **debug configuration** and start debugging your model.
+From here, you can **right click** on the launch configuration *testSequentialExecution.launch*, **debug as** testSequentialExecution and start debugging your model.
+Note that for this purpose the debug view proposes to open, click yes.
+You have a typical eclipse debug environment with access to dynamic variables, step into, etc. Additionnaly, you have the multidimensional trace (if not open, choose _windows_ -> _show view_ -> _others_ -> multidimensional...).
+This last view is dedicated to your model and allos you to navigate in the trace in a multidimensional way (do not hesitate to pleasantly yell at us if you want more information)

 ### 2.3 Complementing the execution semantics

-The execution semantics of FSM (in the form of an operational semantics, i.e., a virtual machine) are defined in the file tfsmAspects.xtend of project org.gemoc.models17.fsm.k3dsa.
+The execution semantics of FSM (in the form of an operational semantics, i.e., an interpreter) are defined in the file tfsmAspects.xtend of project org.gemoc.models17.fsm.k3dsa.
 This file which employs [Kermeta 3 (K3)](http://www.kermeta.org) and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the execution semantics of FSM models and its contents is woven into the metamodel of your executable DSL (i.e., XSFSM, not FSM!).

 In tfsmAspects.xtend, you have aspects for all classes of your metamodel.
-Some of these aspects use annotations to define execution functions and entry points.
+Some of these aspects use annotations to define specific execution functions and entry points (_e.g._, @InitializeModel).

 **Execution Functions**